ruslanmv/ruslanmv.github.io/_posts/2022-10-16-How-to-handle-imbalanced-text-data-in-Natural-Language-Processing.md

 NLP enables computers to understand natural language as humans do.
 Whether the language is spoken or written, natural language processing uses artificial intelligence to take real-world input, process it, and make sense of it in a way a computer can understand.

+First you need to install anaconda at this [link](https://www.anaconda.com/products/individual)

+then after is installed type in your terminal

 ```
 conda create -n nlp python==3.8
 ```